hootloot/Bioinformatics-Streamlit-App/README.md

 - Finish conculsion
 - Work on improving explanations within research paper and experimental desgin paper
 - Get genome from GenBank, convert and translate to identify and annotate functions for all the protiens encoded from the genome.
 (Needs more biology research) (RNA / DNA analysis)
+- Work on Journal
+- Work on presentation and video

+### Further Work to Be Done
+SAT WILL HAVE RESEARCH
+- Finish data anaylsis paper, final paragraph.
+- Finish Conculsion.
+- Improve explanations within the research paper and experimental desgin paper.
+SUNDAY
+- Work on journal (Buy a journal)
+- Work on Presentation
+- Work on video

 - OpenMM molecular simulation of protien folding??

 ### 🏗️Resources: